Sfeir/devfest_mlops/README.md

 response = client.predict(endpoint=endpoint, instances=instances)
 ```

-### Conclusion
+### Conclusions
 Congratulations !!

 You have now finished this lab, we encourage you to explore the objects generated by your pipelines:
 - Click on the boxes and use the option expand artifacts to get sense of the steps, objects and logs available after the run
 - The artifacts can be found on GCS
-- The models and endpoints can be seen in some VertexAI pages
+- The models and endpoints can be seen in some Vertex AI pages
 - In the pipelines page you can see your runs and other participants run
-- You can also explore bigquery to the dataset and the monitoring dataset you have created where you should be able to see the request previously sent (if you have any doubts about which is your dataset the ID of the monitoring job can be found by exploring your monitoring job from the endpoint page in the vertexAI section of GCP)
+- You can also explore bigquery to the dataset and the monitoring dataset you have created where you should be able to see the request previously sent (if you have any doubts about which is your dataset the ID of the monitoring job can be found by exploring your monitoring job from the endpoint page in the Vertex AI section of GCP)

 Regards !